 - How will the benefits be achieved?

-- How and when will governance changes occur?
+- When will governance changes occur?

-- How are Local Health Networks changing?
+- How have Local Health Networks changed?

 - Will there be changes to State Clinical Support Services and SA Ambulance Service?

-- What legislative changes are required?
+- What legislative changes have occurred?

 - What is Wellbeing SA?